 - Keep all housing consistent with what was approved in the application for the licence (and in good repair).

-- Not keep less than two or more than four hens without approval through licensing application.
+- Not keep less than two or more than four hens without approval through licencing application.

 - Not slaughter a hen or a pigeon within city limits.

-- Must not sell or give away the licensed hen to another person without the approval.
+- Must not sell or give away the licenced hen to another person without the approval.

 - Must notify the City of Calgary if the hens are being relocated or moved and must agree to an inspection of any new location.